 On the inside, there are also major changes as a result.
-It’s the reason we are at a higher risk of disease as we get older; a common worry during the ageing process.
+It’s the reason we are at a higher risk of disease as we get older; a common worry during the aging process.

 So, how do we slow this process down?

-There are a number of ways that IF slows the ageing process:
+There are a number of ways that IF slows the aging process: